|

 If you want to go farther than that, that is your decision, but at

 least give “according to your means”.
-Paul
+In

-continues by saying that the “willingness” to give is the important
+verses 11 and 12 Paul continues by saying that the “willingness” to

-give according to your means and you do so, that is what God desires.
+you are willing to give according to your means and you do so, that is

-“not according to what we don’t have”.
+according to what we don’t have”.

 In